-The United States Department of Housing and Urban Development (HUD) awarded a Section 811 Program capital advance grant to Rebuild Mohawk Valley, Inc. (RMV) in the amount of $1,063,200 to construct six independent living units of subsidized rental housing for persons with disabilities in the City of Utica, New York.
-HUD also provided RMV a rental assistance contract in the amount of $24,800 on an annual basis for the Project to help defray operating costs.
+The United States Department of Housing and Urban Development (HUD) awarded a Section 811 Program capital advance grant in the amount of $1,063,200 to construct six independent living units of subsidized rental housing for persons with disabilities in the City of Utica, New York.
+HUD also provided a rental assistance contract in the amount of $24,800 on an annual basis for the Project to help defray operating costs.
 The project will be targeted to very low income and low-income families who have an adult member who has a disability.
 It is expected that households will be headed by a disabled parent who will have one or more children.
-The Section 811 Project is part of the Utica Municipal Housing Authority (UMHA) and RMV’s HOPE VI initiative.
+The Section 811 Project is part of the Utica Municipal Housing Authority’s (UMHA) HOPE VI initiative.

 Home Preservation Program

 Funded by the City of Utica HOME Program and the New York State Affordable Housing Corporation, the Home Preservation Fund Initiative is designed to assist homeowners with making home improvements necessary to address code violations, accessibility and mobility modifications, indoor environmental health issues, and energy conservation needs.
 The program serves owner-occupants of 1-4 unit housing.
 The property must be occupied by an income-eligible homeowner and must be the owner’s principal residence.
 Properties that are multiple family rentals must have verification of all tenant information and tenants must meet income guidelines for rental units to be assisted.
 In-kind match funding is also provided by the Weatherization Assistance Program.
-The program, which is administered by the Rebuild Mohawk Valley, Inc., is successfully meeting its production goals.
+The program is successfully meeting its production goals.

 Main Street Program

-Rebuild Mohawk Valley, Inc., the nonprofit affiliate corporation of the Utica Municipal Housing Authority, has been awarded a New York State Main Street Program grant for downtown revitalization in the amount of $500,000.
+Utica Municipal Housing Authority, has been awarded a New York State Main Street Program grant for downtown revitalization in the amount of $500,000.
 The goal of the program will be to rehabilitate and preserve 37 historic commercial and residential units on three contiguous blocks bounded by the “Busy Corner” of Genesee/Bleecker Streets and Bleecker/John Streets in Downtown Utica.
-Of the 120 applications submitted for the Main Street Program, the RMV was one of 39 which were approved for funding.
+Of the 120 applications submitted for the Main Street Program, we were one of 39 which were approved for funding.